jankotanime/rapid-life/README.md

 ---

 **Rapid life** is an ecosystem simulator written in C++ using the SFML library.
 The program allows you to observe interactions between animals and plants on a procedurally generated map.
+[Go to preview](#preview)

 ## Environment Setup: